Cochliomyia

 Cochliomyia is a genus in the family Calliphoridae, known as blowflies, in the order Diptera.
 Cochliomyia is commonly referred to as the New World screwworm flies, as distinct from Old World screwworm flies.
 Four species are in this genus: C. macellaria, C. hominivorax, C. aldrichi, and C. minima.
 C. hominivorax is known as the primary screwworm because its larvae produce myiasis and feed on living tissue.
 This feeding causes deep, pocket-like lesions in the skin, which can be very damaging to the animal host.
 C. macellaria is known as the secondary screwworm because its larvae produce myiasis, but feed only on necrotic tissue.
 Both C. hominivorax and C. macellaria thrive in warm, tropical areas.
+They are considered an agricultural pest of farm animals and the United States has partnered with Mexico and Central American countries to eradicate the fly via the sterile insect technique (releasing overwhelming numbers of sterilized males into infested areas).

 Characteristics

 Adult

 In general, all Diptera have three body regions (head, thorax, and abdomen), three pairs of legs, one pair of forewings used for flight, one pair of halteres which are modified hindwings, and one pair of antennae.

-New World screwworm flies share many characteristics of the common house fly.
-When keying out a dipteran specimen, it is important to first note whether bristles on the meron are present or absent.
+New World screwworm flies share many characteristics with the common house fly.
+When keying out a dipteran specimen, it is important to note first whether bristles on the meron are present or absent.
 All species in the family Calliphoridae have bristles on their merones, plumose arista, and well-developed calypters.
 Both C. macellaria and C. hominivorax are metallic green to bluish green in major coloration, with setae on the dorsal surface of the stem vein, orange gena, pale white anterior spiracles, filiform palps, and three black longitudinal stripes (vittae) on the notum of the thorax.
 The species C. macellaria has pale setulae on the fronto-orbital plate outside the row of frontal bristles, while C. hominivorax has dark setulae on the fronto-orbital plate outside the row of frontal bristles.
-The female C. macellaria has a yellowish basicosta while the female C. hominivorax has a brown basicosta.
+The female C. macellaria has a yellowish basicosta, while the female C. hominivorax has a brown basicosta.
 C. macellaria is 6–9 mm in length.
 C. hominivorax is 8–10 mm in length.